 A complaint is an alleged policy violation that initiates a complaint resolution proceeding.
-In most cases, complaints are only pursued upon the request of the victim.
+In most cases, complaints are only pursued upon the request of the victim/survivor.
 The College reserves the right to pursue a complaint to protect the safety and welfare of the community.

-The criminal and civil processes are outside the control and authority of the college.
+The criminal and civil processes are outside of the control and authority of the college.
 Crime victims are encouraged to take steps to file a criminal complaint with the local authorities—whether the violence took place on or off campus.
 Those considering filing a civil action against an alleged perpetrator or someone accused of a crime may want to consider retaining an attorney to guide them through the process.